Vietnam.vn - Nền tảng quảng bá Việt Nam

 Steel enterprises continue to invest in modern technology, improve product quality and expand export markets.

-However, experts still believe that the steel industry is still facing difficulties in competing with imported goods as foreign steel has continuously flooded in, causing the risk of production decline and market loss.
+However, experts still believe that the steel industry is still facing difficulties in competing with imported goods as foreign steel has continuously flooded in over the past time, causing the risk of production decline and market loss.

-The steel industry needs more than ever support from the mechanism to improve product competitiveness and defend against imports.
+The steel industry needs more than ever support from mechanisms to improve product competitiveness and defend against imports.

 Reduce domestic self-sufficiency

-According to the Vietnam Steel Association (VSA), Vietnam continues to be a country with a trade deficit in steel.
-New crude steel production basically meets domestic production needs, but there is still a shortage of high-quality steel products and technical steel.
+According to the Vietnam Steel Association (VSA), Vietnam continues to be a country with a steel trade deficit.
+Crude steel production has basically met domestic production needs, but there is still a shortage of high-quality steel products and technical steel.

 ttxvn_thep (1).jpg